bryan0806/Udacity-CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

+First, I found that in the data set, there are a lot of pictures are too dark or hard to see with our eyes.
+And second, for some sign of the number of data set has much more than other sign.

-In the sixth code cell of the IPython notebook, I define 2 functions for future use:
+Therefore, in the sixth code cell of the IPython notebook, I define 2 functions for future use:

 1. Color normalization : Making R/G/B histogram equalization can help to make clear for some too dark or too bright images.